Kansans help with Hurricane Laura disaster relief in Louisiana, Texas

 “Some areas are impassible even, so we’re determining the full extend of the storm,” said Coffman.

-Workers and volunteers said it’s hard to process disasters like Hurricane Laura even after multiple deployments, but they said it’s their drive to help others that keeps them going.
+Workers and volunteers said it’s hard to process disasters like Hurricane Laura even after multiple deployments, but they said it’s their drive to help others that keep them going.

 “Just the sheer devastation that a storm like this can bring is pretty impressive and really really hard to see and sometimes understand how people will recover,” said Coffman.

 Some workers and volunteers are expected to be on the ground in Texas and Louisiana for two weeks.
-Coffman said it is possible to that some will have to return after a short break.
-Some workers depending on their jobs will have to quarantine once returning home, as well.
+Coffman said it is possible that some will have to return after a short break.
+Some workers depending on their jobs will have to quarantine once returning home as well.